danieluy/react-branch-provider/README.md

 ## Tooling

-There is a [Google Chrome extension](https://chrome.google.com/webstore/detail/react-branch-provider-too/ngclangfmhlefailedjadjcmghdmaieh) to help us visualize the current state of the providers state.
+There is a [Google Chrome extension](https://chrome.google.com/webstore/detail/react-branch-provider-too/ngclangfmhlefailedjadjcmghdmaieh) to help us visualize the current providers' state.

 In order for this tool to work the project needs to be built in developer mode.
 Mode specifically: